The Archaeology of Greece Tour

 Day 5Thessaloniki

 Begin this morning in the Roman heart of the city – the Galerian Palace, the construction of which began in the late 3rd century AD when Caesar Galerius Valerianus Maximianus selected Thessaloniki to be the seat of the eastern part of the Roman Empire.
-The complex comprises the remains of several 4th century structures.
-The Rotunda, now Saint George’s Church, displays domed architecture similar to the Pantheon in Rome with dazzling mosaics decorating the interior.
+The complex comprises the remains of several 4th-century structures.
+The Rotunda, now Saint George’s Church, displays domed architecture similar to the Pantheon in Rome, with dazzling mosaics decorating the interior.
 The Arch of Galerius, originally the ancient town’s main entrance gate, features elaborate reliefs that celebrate Caesar Galerius’ victorious campaign against the Sassanid Persians in 298 AD.
-North of the Roman Agora lies the town’s main religious sanctuary, the 7th century Church of Ayios Dimítrios, built in honor of the town’s patron saint, the martyred Roman Soldier Dimitrios.
+North of the Roman Agora lies the town’s main religious sanctuary, the 7th-century Church of Ayios Dimítrios, built in honor of the town’s patron saint, the martyred Roman Soldier Dimitrios.

 In the afternoon, we will enter The Archaeological Museum of Thessaloniki, one of Greece’s largest museums.
 Here, artifacts on display span the centuries from prehistory to late antiquity with special collections from all over ancient Macedonia.
 (B/L)